 However, if you are noticing actual battery life problems, something might be wrong.
 Go into settings and make sure an app isn’t draining your juice.
 Head to Settings > Battery and see what’s at the top of the list.
 Typically Android system, Android OS, or the screen is at the top.
 If there is something else at the top, like Face Unlock, something isn’t right.
 Uninstall it, disable the app, or tap on it and hit “Force Close” to kill an app that’s draining the battery.
 Or, try a quick and simple reboot.

 We also recommend customizing location settings, turning the screen brightness down to around 40% or automatic, and closing big apps you no longer need.
 Here’s a guide to getting better OnePlus 6 battery life.
-Once you get the Oxygen OS 9.0 Android Pie update you’ll get to enjoy all of Google’s battery management controls.
-OnePlus added adaptive battery mode and more to the phone to make it last as long as possible.
+Plus, the Oxygen OS 9.0 Android Pie update added all of Google’s battery management controls.
+OnePlus then added adaptive battery mode and more to the phone to make it last as long as possible.

 General OnePlus 6 Problems & Bugs